Baldor is the name on the broadest range of industrial AC and DC electric motors, from 1/50th through 15,000 horsepower.

 Baldor began offering high-efficiency performance two to four bands above NEMA Premium(R) efficiency levels (IE3) using hybrid motor design in 2016.

-Control Concepts has over 30 years of experience in drive and motor repair, service, and support.
+Control Concepts has over 30 years of experience in Baldor drive repair, service, and support.

 Common Drive Failures